 - Scholarship Description

-- a student who has come up with a distinctive solution to a problem faced by your school, community, or family
+-Has developed a distinctive solution to a problem faced by their school, community, or family

 Open to residents of all states who will be attending college in Connecticut or the New York City Metropolitan Area, and also to residents of the NYC Metro Area or CT who will be attending college anywhere in the United States.